The Loneliness of the Long-Distance Runner (short story): The "runner" as a metaphor

 Long-distance running gives the character an ability to escape from society without the pressures of a team, which may be found in other athletic stories.
 Additionally, Sillitoe gave running a political perspective that changed the vision of a literary runner.
 Sillitoe's character Smith uses running as a way to mentally reflect, allowing Smith to give clarity to his political insights and share them with the reader.
 Through running, Smith begins to understand and become aware of the class divisions in Britain.

 During the period that Sillitoe wrote "The Loneliness of the Long Distance Runner" the idea of the runner was changing dramatically.
 Helen Small states, "...the weight of literary attention seems to be focused on a 'pre-professional era'—either written at that time or looking back at it for inspiration".

 The "Angry Young Men" and Sillitoe

 Many critics and colleagues of Alan Sillitoe regard him as a member of the "Angry Young Men" movement, though Sillitoe himself disliked the label.
 It was associated with writers who created "belligerent and opinionated" characters, and "The Loneliness of the Long Distance Runner" suggests a confrontation with the class issues of the time.
 Smith says "in the end the governor is going to be doomed while blokes like me will take the pickings of his roasted bones and dance like maniacs around his Borstal's ruins".
 It has been suggested that Sillitoe was never simply an "Angry Young Man" but had a deep and abiding hatred for the British class system, and that his and Smith's views were not very different.

+Adaptations

+Elliot Barnes-Worrell as Colin Smith in the UK stage adaptation of The Loneliness of the Long Distance Runner (2012).

+Barnes-Worrell with fellow cast members Curtis Cole and Sean Sagar (as two police officers).

+The story was adapted for a 1962 film of the same title.
+A stage adaptation of the story, written by Roy Williams, was staged at York Theatre Royal in the UK in 2012, produced by Pilot Theatre Company.
+In this adaptation, Colin Smith was portrayed by Elliot Barnes-Worrell.
+Other notable cast members included Sean Sagar and Jack McMullen.
+The production also toured across the UK in the same year.
+The play was then picked up by the Off-Broadway Atlantic Theater in 2014.
+The New York production starred Sheldon Best as Colin Smith; other cast members included Zainab Jah, Jasmine Cephas Jones, Patrick Murney, Raviv Ullman, and Malik Yoba.